Claire-Fisher/rock-paper-scissors-ms2/TESTING.md

         * Created an updateChoices function & called it inside the handleButtonClick function.
 3. **H1 styling issue**
     * ***Issue Found:***
-        * H1 line height was far too big and causing styling issues.
+        * H1 line height was far too big and caused styling issues.
 Dropping lower elements further down the page.
 All attempts to restyle H1 failed to fix the issue.
     * ***Solution Used:***
         * Realised I had targeted the weapon buttons with the class .btn
-        * .btn is a bootstrap class, so the styling I'd applied to the weapons buttons, was also targetting the bootstrap modal button in the H1.
+        * .btn is a bootstrap class, so the styling I'd applied to the weapons buttons was also targeting the bootstrap modal button in the H1.
-        * Targetted the weapons buttons with .game-btn instead (my own class name).
-Additional height properties no longer affecting the H1 element.
+        * Targeted the weapons buttons with .game-btn instead (my own class name).
+Additional height properties no longer affect the H1 element.
 4. **AI random weapon not updating correctly**
     * ***Issue Found:***
-        * The AI's randomly generated weapon was not updating after the first round.
+        * The AI's randomly generated weapon was not updated after the first round.
     * ***Solution Used:***
         * Created an empty string variable.
         * Reassigned this variable with the getRandomWeapon function inside the button click event.
         * AI random weapon choice now refreshes on every click event.
 5. **New Game functionality**
     * ***Issue Found:***
-        * Continue button still operating as a "New Game" button after first game over.
-So game kept resetting every time user clicked Continue.
+        * Continue button still operating as a "New Game" button after the first game-over.
+So the game kept resetting every time the user clicked Continue.
     * ***Solution Used:***
         * Created a separate New Game button in the html.
 Previously the button's innerText switched between "Continue" and "New Game" with JavaScript.
         * Used show and hide JQuerys to switch between the two buttons at the correct time.
-        * With separate buttons, I could then accurately target each one to excute the correct functions and JQuery commands.
+        * With separate buttons, I could then accurately target each one to execute the correct functions and JQuery commands.
 6. **rollCountdown function**
     * ***Issue Found:***
-        * Appeared rollCountdown function was not executing after it's first cycle.
+        * The rollCountdown function was not executed after it's first cycle.
         * Suspected issue was the countdown numbers were still classed as "hidden" after the first fadeOuts.
 Showing and hiding in different positions, and even later functions, did not fix the issue.
     * ***Solution Used:***
-        * Not only did the numbers need to be unhidden with show(), but the opacity had to be reset back up to 1 so they werent transparent.
+        * Not only did the numbers need to be unhidden with show(), but the opacity had to be reset back up to 1 so they weren’t transparent.
 Countdown now executes as expected.

 [**Back to top**](#testing-rock-paper-scissors)
 ## **Post Development Testing**